laravel/docs/collections.md

 <a name="method-before"></a>
 #### `before()` {.collection-method}

 The `before` method is the opposite of the [`after`](#method-after) method.
-It returns the item before the given item.
-It returns `null` if the given item is not found or is the first item:
+It returns the item before the given item. `null` is returned if the given item is not found or is the first item:

     $collection = collect([1, 2, 3, 4, 5]);